In-patient luxury rehab center in Thailand

 Work addiction myths, signs, symptoms, and treatments

-Work addiction is a compulsive or uncontrollable urge to overwork despite negative impacts on many areas of a person’s life.
-People who suffer from work addiction may display signs that are indicative of the condition.
+Work addiction refers to the compulsive or uncontrollable need to overwork and difficulty detaching from work despite causing negative impacts on many areas of a person’s life.
+People who suffer from work addiction may display signs of the condition.

-The symptoms of work addiction include working long hours even when not necessary, obsessing over work-related success, losing sleep because of work, and deteriorating personal relationships as a result of overworking.
+The symptoms of work addiction include working long hours even when not necessary, obsessing over work-related success, losing sleep because of work, and deteriorating personal relationships due to overworking.

-There are several driving factors behind the condition.
-The most common causes of work addiction are the need to escape negative circumstances, overcompensation, a need for validation, and a belief that self-worth is tied to one’s career.
+The common causes of work addiction are the need to escape adverse circumstances, overcompensation, a need for validation, and a belief that self-worth is tied to one’s career.

 What is work addiction?

-Work addiction is a mental health condition characterized by excessive involvement in work that can lead to unwanted consequences.
+Work addiction is a condition characterized by excessive involvement in work that can lead to unwanted consequences.
+In a 2012 review published in the Journal of Addiction Research & Therapy, Professor Steven Sussman of the University of Southern California further expands that work addiction is also distinguished by the difficulty in disassociating from work beyond work demands and exasperation when prohibited from working.
 Someone with a work addiction views overworking as a positive trait and may believe that self-worth can be achieved through work.

 Work addicts also tend to experience a high from working that can lead them to repeatedly engage in addictive behaviors around work, ultimately creating a strain in their lives.